-Such harsh extremes have not deterred large, diverse and adaptable species of flora and fauna from flourishing here, many unique to the region.
-Over 20,000 species of micro-organisms, fungi, plants and animals have been recorded on the steppe, the coastal landmasses, the ice floes and in the sea.
-Grasses, mosses, lichens, flowers and shrubs abound when daylight lengthens providing food and shelter for the land-based mammals.
-Reindeer, caribou and musk oxen graze the plains while small rodents, hares and lemmings provide sustenance for weasels, wolves and Arctic foxes to feast on.
-On the coastal margins polar bears hunt, both on land and in the water.
+Reindeer, caribou and musk oxen graze the plains while small rodents like hares provide sustenance for Arctic foxes and other predators.
+On the coastal margins, polar bears hunt, both on land and in the water.
 Seal and walrus lumber on the ice but become lithe, ferocious hunters of the abundant fish in the sea.
-Whale are prevalent, bowhead and grey whale along with beluga, the white whale, and the mystical narwhal with its long straight, spiralled tusk – the Unicorn of the Sea.
-Half of the world’s species of coastal and sea birds live in the Arctic Circle, the skies alive with wheeling gulls, terns, kittiwakes, cormorants and guillemots as they return to their cacophonous rookeries.
+Whales are prevalent, so keep an eye out for the likes of bowhead and grey whale along with beluga, the white whale, and the mystical narwhal with its long, straight, spiralled tusk – the Unicorn of the Sea - while you are on your Arctic cruise.
+Half of the world’s species of coastal and seabirds live in the Arctic Circle, the skies alive with wheeling gulls, terns, kittiwakes, cormorants and guillemots as they return to their cacophonous rookeries.

 Despite the freezing cold and the harshness of the environment, approximately four million people now live in the region.
-Originally these were herders, hunters, fishers and fur trappers, eeking out a hard existence from the indigenous wildlife.
+Originally these were herders, hunters, fishers and fur trappers, eking out a hard existence from the indigenous wildlife.
 The Inuit of Canada, Greenland and Alaska; the Nenets, Evenk and Chukchi of Russia; the Saami of Sweden, Finland and Norway – all endured the merciless winter, awaiting the coming of the summer when they could replenish their stock in readiness for the returning darkness.
 Now many people are employed in logging, and mining for minerals and oil and maintaining the essential infrastructure that makes life possible in the Arctic Circle.